Freakwill/pyrimidine/paper/paper.md

 As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam, @cheng,@katoch].
 The principles of GA will not be extensively reviewed in this article.
 For a detailed understanding, please refer to reference [@holland, @simon] and the associated literatures.

-`Pyrimidine` stands as a versatile framework designed for genetic algorithms, offering exceptional extensibility to accommodate a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.
-Leveraging the principles of object-oriented programming(OOP) and the meta-programming, we introduce a novel container metaclass.
-This metaclass facilitates the construction of diverse structures for individual and population classes, conceptualized as algebraic systems.
-Within these systems, elements exhibit the capability to execute diverse operations, ranging from the mutation to the crossover of individuals in a population.
-Furthermore, these classes can seamlessly function as elements of higher-order classes, enabling the automatic implementation of sophisticated population-level operations, such as population migration.
-This distinctive design paradigm is coined as "algebra-inspired Programming," signifying the fusion of algebraic methodologies with the software architecture.
+`Pyrimidine` stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.

+Leveraging the principles of object-oriented programming(OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming," signifying the fusion of algebraic methodologies with the software architecture.

 # Algebra-inspired Programming

-As is well-known, ther are two fundamental components in GAs: individuals( or chromosomes) and populations.
+As is well-known, ther are two fundamental components in GAs: individuals (or chromosomes) and populations.

 In a typical Python implementation, populations are initially defined as lists of individuals, with each individual representing a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library `numpy` [@numpy].
 Following this, evolutionary operators are defined and applied to these structures.